kalyncoose/fast-rds/README.md

 # fast-rds

-fast-rds is a proof-of-concept tool designed to streamline database creation using configuration and schema files, which are in turn used in code generating SQL files that are executed immediately on the database.
+fast-rds is a proof-of-concept tool designed to streamline database creation using configuration and schema files.
+Additionally, code generation is utilized to create and execute SQL files on the database.

 ## Demos